top of page

 Mark Bird

-The star of this limerick is Wurst, a worm with big dreams and one very specific wish: an extra leg.
+The star of this limerick poem for kids is Wurst, a worm with big dreams and one very specific wish: an extra leg.
 The twist?
 He doesn’t have any legs to begin with.
 That’s where the semantic fun comes in.
 Kids laugh at the irony, but they’re also learning an important concept: what “extra” really means depends on context.
 You can’t have an “extra” of something you don’t already have—and that’s a gentle introduction to semantics in action.

 Whether you’re a parent, teacher, or just a lover of witty verse, “Extra” is a reminder that even the silliest creatures can teach us something new.